xubuvd/guesswhat/README.md

 <b>If you use the experimental codes, please contact me with pangweitf@bupt.edu.cn or pangweitf@163.com.</b>

 # Reference

+If you use our code or models in your research, please cite with:

 @InProceedings{pang2020guesswhat,<br>
   title={Visual Dialogue State Tracking for Question Generation},<br>
   author={Wei Pang and Xiaojie Wang},<br>